Aidistides/Hyperspectral-Restruct/README.md

 # Hyperspectral CNN for soil chemistry prediction.

-### This system processes drone-captured spectral data to estimate soil composition
-and is deployed in Enotrium’s pipeline to contract farms and optimize crop economics.
+### This system processes drone-captured spectral data to estimate soil composition and is deployed in Enotrium’s pipeline to contract farms and optimize crop economics.

 ## Abstract

 This pipeline converts raw spectral data into actionable soil intelligence.

-This pipeline converts hyperspectral reflectance into actionable soil intelligence.

 Instead of sampling soil manually, we:
 - scan entire fields using UAV hyperspectral imaging